Lateral circumflex femoral artery: Distribution

-The lateral circumflex femoral artery mainly supplies muscles of the lateral thigh, suppliyng the vastus lateralis, vastus intermedius, and rectus femoris muscles.
+The lateral circumflex femoral artery mainly supplies muscles of the lateral thigh, supplying the vastus lateralis, vastus intermedius, and rectus femoris muscles.
 Due to the fact that it passes across the thickest part of the hip joint capsule, it is in a less suitable position to supply the proximal femur so that most of the arterial supply to the head and neck of the femur is instead afforded by the medial circumflex femoral artery.